About the Blog

 Follow me as we explore the way people, purpose and possibility drive innovation, because collaboration is our way to offer tomorrow’s patients–like each of us–better treatments and cures.

 Throughout Robert’s career, his primary interests and ongoing sources of motivation are the identification, articulation and commercialization of discoveries and technologies into products.
 Robert’s approach and agenda is to develop winning organizations built from exceptional, cross-disciplinary teams.
+Priot to retiring in 2018, Robert was the Global Head of J&J Innovation, LLC., the externally facing enterprise-level investment platform for all of J&J and a member of the Research and Development Management Committee.

 In 2012 Robert joined the Johnson & Johnson Family of Companies from MIT, where he was the founding Executive Director of the Koch Institute for Integrative Cancer Research.
 Robert worked to build the Koch Institute into new standard for interdisciplinary disease-focused research.
 During Robert’s tenure, the Koch Institute launched seventeen start-up companies and its technology was the source of over 50 out-licensing transactions.